 Discover the fascinating history of this once prominent Detroit police precinct

-Explore an abandoned municipal building/jail currently featured on the Travel Channel’s “Most Terrifying Places”
+Tour this former municipal building/jail featured on the Travel Channel's "Most Terrifying Places."

 Click the tabs to find out more